livaschar/mofsynth/docs/source/index.rst

 Objective
 ---------

-A major chunk of time in an experimental study goes into accessing the synthesizability conditions, rather than focusing on the productive steps.
+A major chunk of time in an experimental study goes into assessing the synthesizability of the materials and trying to find the best possible synthesizability routes, rather than focusing on the productive steps.

 MOFSynth aims to provide a **simple and fast interface to access the synthesizability of MOFs**, in order to choose between possible candidates or even suggest the most promising ones.